angeldothycodes/AZ-900-JOURNEY/01-describe-cloud-computing/README.md

 The difference is, with Cloud computing, the PC is in a Cloud provider's data center instead of it being physical.
 With that said, it lets you pay for only the services you use, pus someone else to geth to manage the upkeep of the computer.

-**Each Cloud provider have their own selection of services to choose from, but the basic services provided by all Cloud providers are compute power and stoirage.**
+**Each Cloud provider have their own selection of services to choose from, but the basic services provided by all Cloud providers are compute power and storage.**

 **Compute power** is how much processing your computer can do.
 Like whn buying a home computer, you may choose computer with 8GbB of RAM and the latest processor to run the software you need currently but as the load on the computer grows, the system slows down.
 With Cloud computing you can add and remove computer power as you need it.
 This saves on cost sinc eyou only pay for the resources you use.